antonioalonzi/open-games/README.md

 ## Deployment

-Application is deployed at: https://open-games.herokuapp.com/
+ * Application is deployed at: https://open-games.herokuapp.com/

-To deploy latest code:

-    git push heroku master

-To see production logs

-    heroku logs
+ * Can be managed with heroku at: https://dashboard.heroku.com/apps/open-games